burgerga/INTOXICOM_Workshop_1/paper/paper.md

 as part of the
 INTOXICOM Implementation Study workshop series [@citesAsEvidence:INTOXICOM], held in Utrecht on May 28 and 29 2024 [@citesAsEvidence:Aanmelder].
-The topic of the meeting was the FAIRification of toxicological research output, including how ELIXIR resources may be able to help here.
+The topic of the meeting was the FAIRification of toxicological research output, including the exploration how ELIXIR resources may facilitate this.
 The meeting was organized by a team of ten people from the ELIXIR Toxicology Community: Marvin Martens, Penny Nymark, Iseult Lynch, Meike Bünger, Rob Stierum, Thomas Exner, Egon Willighagen, Ammar Ammar, Dominik Martinát, and Karel Berka.
 The target audience of this first INTOXICOM